-The 1967 conference took place in Africa Hall, the very same venue in which the OAU had come into being just four years earlier and worked to, in the words of Secretary General Diallo Telli, “awaken international awareness of the serious position of African refugees” and “to find some happy solution.”
-One of these solutions was aimed at harnessing the education of refugee student elites for national development in the spirit of pan-African solidarity – a plan which, as we have seen, met with resistance on several fronts.
+The 1967 conference took place in Africa Hall, the same venue where the OAU had come into being just four years earlier.
+In the words of Secretary General Diallo Telli, the goal of the conference was to “awaken international awareness of the serious position of African refugees” and “to find some happy solution.”
+One of these solutions was aimed at harnessing the education of refugee student elites for national development in the spirit of pan-African solidarity.
+This was a plan which, as we have seen, met with resistance on several fronts.

-African higher education was an important and expanding field in the 1960s, not least because a claim to higher education was deemed vitally important for the future of recently independent states, as well as those territories that expected to become either independent or majority-governed in the near future.
-In this context, refugee students and those categorized as “professional refugees” were not discussed in a purely humanitarian context, but rather their political nature and their potential to act as agents of development received equal attention, revealing the hybrid forms of humanitarian developmentalism at play in the field of refugee higher education.
-Thus, the ideal of an apolitical humanitarian engagement remained a theoretical ideal when it came to refugee education in Africa in the 1960s.
+African higher education was an important and expanding field in the 1960s because it was deemed vitally important for the future of recently independent states and those territories that were expected to become either independent or majority-governed in the near future.
+In this context, refugee students and those categorized as “professional refugees” were not discussed in a purely humanitarian context, but rather their political nature and potential to act as agents of development received equal attention.
+A hybrid form of humanitarian developmentalism was thus at play in the field of refugee higher education.
+Thus, the ideal of an apolitical humanitarian engagement remained theoretical when it came to refugee education in Africa in the 1960s.
 Decolonization allowed for a renegotiation of the legitimate scope of humanitarian aid.

-The materials prepared for the 1967 conference suggest that refugee students as an elite pool of available manpower could be crucial to the development of African states if they were able to be integrated into manpower development schemes for the development of national economies.
+The materials prepared for the 1967 conference suggest that refugee graduates could be crucial to the development of African states in the form of an elite pool of available manpower if they could be integrated into manpower development schemes for the development of national economies.
 The BPEAR was to organize such continent-wide “utilization” of skilled refugee labor resources.
-The discussions analyzed in this chapter have shown that in practice national labor market policies prioritized employment of nationals over non-national refugees and that stereotypical notions of refugees as threats to political stability at times overwrote notions of refugees as assets to national development.
-The discrepancy between grand notions of solving both the refugee crisis and Africa’s development challenge through human capital development, and the difficulties surrounding their trans-African implementation, demonstrated that to a large extent the big plans remained entirely theoretical.
+The discussions analyzed in this chapter have shown that national labor market policies prioritized the employment of nationals over non-national refugees.
+Stereotypical notions of refugees as threats to political stability sometimes undermined notions of refugees as assets to national development.
+The discrepancy between grand notions of solving both the refugee crisis and Africa’s development challenges through human capital development and the difficulties surrounding their trans-African implementation demonstrated that, to a large extent, such grand plans would remain entirely theoretical.

-Following the state of discussions on African refugee higher education in the 1960s, it is easy to perceive the divergence between high-flown rhetoric and modest impact on the ground, between refugee numbers of around one million and scholarship programs in the tens or hundreds or thousands.
-Yet while structured refugee manpower development in hindsight proved but a pipe dream, African refugee students did travel the world acquiring education and, in pursuance of international coordination efforts of their training delegates from around the world came to Africa.
+Following the state of discussions on African refugee higher education in the 1960s, it is easy to perceive the divergence between high-flown rhetoric and modest impact on the ground.
+Refugees numbered around one million, and scholarship programs in the tens or hundreds or thousands.
+Nevertheless, while structured refugee manpower development did, in hindsight, prove to be a pipe dream, African refugee students did travel the world acquiring education, and, in pursuance of international coordination efforts of their training, delegates from around the world returned to Africa.